Trade Overview

 • Manufacturing Growth

-• Import Substitution: Target sectors include pharmaceuticals, wood products, and leather goods; NES II prioritises competitiveness of “Made in Malawi” for regional/global markets.
+• Import Substitution: The National Industrial Policy explicitly targets import substitution in sectors like pharmaceuticals, wood products, and leather goods to reduce reliance on imports and build domestic capacity.
+The NES II also prioritizes enhancing the competitiveness of "Made in Malawi" products for regional and global markets.

 Trade Facilitation: The Nacala & Beira Corridors & Modernised Systems

-As a land-linked country, Malawi’s competitiveness hinges on efficient transport and logistics through regional corridors and modern trade systems.
+As a land-linked country, Malawi's trade competitiveness is heavily dependent on efficient transport and logistics.
+The government is focused on leveraging key regional corridors and modernizing trade systems.

 Streamlining Trade Processes

-• Customs Modernisation: In partnership with the Global Alliance for Trade Facilitation, a new licensing framework and training for customs clearing agents delivered a 16.2% reduction in processing time and a 43.2% decrease in documentation errors.
+• Customs Modernisation: In partnership with the Global Alliance for Trade Facilitation, a new licensing framework and training for customs clearing agents has already resulted in a 16.2% reduction in customs processing time and a 43.2% decrease in documentation errors, improving the speed and reliability of cross-border trade.

 Malawi Trade News